laine-sa/solana-improvement-documents/proposals/0019-block-production-incentives.md

 ## Security Considerations

-Need to ensure this doesn't lead to rewards that exceed 100% or fall below 90% of what validators would receive currently, and can't be gamed, e.g. by packing self-transfers into blocks to boost CUs.
+- Need to ensure this can't be gamed, e.g. by packing self-transfers into blocks to boost CUs.
+- Shouldn't excessively penalize validators who have few leader slots and experience higher variance as a result.
+- Validators could delay block propagation to cause the next leader's blocks to be skipped and thus trigger a penalty on them

 ## Drawbacks *(Optional)*